ucsc-chpl/epiphron/src/l1-atomic-rmw/README.md

   }
 }
 ```
 The multiplicative and additive congruent generators are constant throughout the whole experiment.
-Any potential optimizations by the compiler are hinded as the seed isn't explicit.
+Any potential optimizations by the compiler are limited as the seed isn't explicit.

+## Results

+With the setup, we will be examining the following GPUs (from Concurrency and Heterogeneous Programming Lab):

+AMD Radeon RX 7900 XT
+AMD Ryzen 7 5700G / Radeon Graphics
+NVIDIA Quadro RTX 4000
+NVIDIA RTX 4070
+Intel(R) UHD Graphics (CFL GT2)
+Intel(R) UHD Graphics 770 (ADL-S GT1)
+Intel(R) Arc(tm) A770 Graphics (DG2)

+[Import results here]

 ## Future work

+- Use data to create a descriptive model (insights into performance optimizations)
+- Examine implementations from similar work: scope promotion for work stealing, reducing use of global locks via client-server system represented as thread blocks
+- OpenMP: Implementing atomic coalescing as a compiler pass on observed atomic operations
+- Classify trends/patterns into groups and hypothesize on those features